Scroll To Top

 Federal Member for Bruce

-After growing up in Melbourne'se south-eastern suburbs, Julian graduated from Monash University with degrees in Science and Law.
+After growing up in Melbourne's south-eastern suburbs, Julian graduated from Monash University with degrees in Science and Law.

 Julian lived as a single parent for many years.
 His daughter, Elanor, is now an independent young woman.

-An Australian Labor Party member for over 25 years, Julian has shown a lifelong commitment to progressive politics, community action, and public policy reform.
+An Australian Labor Party member formany years, Julian has shown a lifelong commitment to progressive politics, community action, and public policy reform.

-Julian held several positions within the Victorian Public Service.
+Julian held several positions within the state public service.
 Including Director level positions working in economic development, employment, community development, urban planning, local government, migration, and international education.

 He is a Fellow of the Institute of Public Administration Australia (IPAA) Victoria.